Beat Gallstones Naturally

 Do not eat or drink after 2 o’clock.
 If you break this rule you could feel quite ill later.

 Get your Epsom salts ready.
 Mix 4 tbs.
-In 3 cups water and pour this into a jar.
-This makes four servings, ¾ cup each.
+In 3 cups or 24 oz of water and pour this into a jar.
+This makes four servings, ¾ cup (6 oz) each.
 Set the jar in the refrigerator to get ice cold (this is for convenience and taste only).

-Drink one serving (3/4 cup) of the ice cold Epsom salts.
+Drink one serving (3/4 cup or 6 oz) of the ice cold Epsom salts.
 If you did not prepare this ahead of time, mix 1 tbs. in ¾ cup water now.
-You may add 1/8 tsp.
-Vitamin C powder to improve the taste.
+You can add 1 tsp of fresh or concentrated lemon juice to improve the flavor.
 You may also drink a few mouthfuls of water afterwards or rinse your mouth.

 Get the olive oil and grapefruit out to warm up.